mharen/mharen.github.io/_posts/2012/2012-11-19-usability-testing-is-easy-and-cheap-and.md

 ![2012-09-20 22.38.11.png](/assets/2012/2012-09-20 22.38.11.png)

-(I can see Siri getting some people in trouble here…“WHO IS SHE!?”)
+(I can see Siri getting some people in trouble here...“WHO IS SHE!?”)

 Sometimes though, there’s little you can do to catch certain issues.
 For instance, what is happening in this picture!?

 ![2012-10-10 23.22.37.png](/assets/2012/2012-10-10 23.22.37.png)

-Ohhhh…
+Ohhhh...

 ![2012-10-10 23.22.44.png](/assets/2012/2012-10-10 23.22.44.png)